prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ## Create Your Adapter

 Prebid Server bid adapters consist of several components: bidder info, bidder parameters, adapter code, registration with the core framework, and default configuration values.
-This chapter will guide you though each component.
+This document will guide you though each component.

 Please refer to [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance, but understand that our adapter interfaces and coding style evolve over time.
 The examples in this document have precedence over differences you may find in an existing bid adapter.